UoW-CPC/rabbda-earthquakes-application/README.md

 USGS provides a [Rest API](https://earthquake.usgs.gov/fdsnws/event/1/) which will be using to request earthquakes data.
 Sample request in csv format: [earthquakes](https://earthquake.usgs.gov/fdsnws/event/1/query?format=csv&starttime=2020-02-18T00:00:00.000Z&endtime=2020-02-19T00:00:00.000)

-To more detail, static data related to cities and seismograph stations are being associated with earthquakes data acquired from the the a Rest API to produce results like earthquake closest city and seismographic station, and produce the seismograph.
+To more detail, static data related to cities and seismograph stations are being associated with earthquakes data acquired from the Rest API.
+The result of this process produces information such as earthquakes closest cities and seismographic stations and creates links to seismographs.

  __Keywords:__ Big Data, Hadoop, HDFS, Hive, Spark, Rest API, Tableau, Python, Shell.